-The formula the function uses to compute heat index is as follows:
+The formula for the Heat Index function uses to compute heat index is

 - T = Air temperature

 - R = Relative humidity